yugabyte/ybu/TFE/YBU-59/YBU-59.md

 * In Tags - optional, select Add new tag.
 * In the Tag row, enter `Name` for the key, and for the value, specify the name of the resource, such as `sg-<MY_4_CHAR>-use1`.
 * Select **Create security group**.
-* Verify the succesfuly creation of the security group.
+* Verify the successfully creation of the security group.

 #### Additional resources